John Graham, Lord Hallyards

-John Graham, Lord Hallyards (c.1530–1593) was a Scottish law lord and Senator of the College of Justice who sat in judgement in two famous trials in Scottish history.
+John Graham, Lord Hallyards (c.1530–1593) was a Scottish lawyer and Senator of the College of Justice who sat in judgement in two famous trials in Scottish history.
 He was murdered in a feud.

 Career

 Little is known of Graham's early life.
 He is said to have been a cousin of John Graham, 3rd Earl of Montrose.
 He trained as a lawyer and was successful in this role.
 In January 1579 he is recorded as Justice Depute to the Earl of Argyll.

 Around 1578 he was married to Janet Murray (d.1596), a daughter of William Murray of Polmaise, and widow of Sir James Sandilands, 1st Lord Torphichen and through her became the owner of Hallyards near Kirkliston in West Lothian.
 In March 1578, he wrote a note to the English ambassador Thomas Randolph hoping to see him before he left Edinburgh.
 Randolph was staying at Robert Gourlay's house on the Lawnmarket.

 In the spring of 1581 he oversaw his most famous case, the trial of Regent Morton, which resulted in his execution by beheading on 2 June 1581.
 Early in May 1584, he was one of the judges commissioned to serve in Stirling at the trial of William Ruthven, 1st Earl of Gowrie which resulted in his beheading on 3 May 1584 for witchcraft.
 On 23 May 1584 he was elected a Senator of the College of Justice in place of Robert Pont who had been forced to resign.